 Remember: this is Florida in late June and early July.
 It’s sunny.
 It’s hot.
 I’ve seen reports of peoples’ hair catching on fire, although I’ve been unable to personally confirm those reports!
 Take appropriate precautions for you and your family as far as the heat and sun go.

-By the way, over the years, proceeds from the Sarasota Boat Races Offshore Racing Grand Prix Festival have provided over $14 million dollars for the construction of facilities serving physically and mentally challenged individuals.
+By the way, over the years, proceeds from the Sarasota Boat Races Offshore Racing Grand Prix Festival have provided over $20 million dollars for the construction of facilities serving physically and mentally challenged individuals.
 That’s a good thing!
-Here's more on the Sarasota Boat Races including their complete event schedule.
+More on the Sarasota P1 Offshore and AquaX Championships and the Suncoast Summer Fest.

 Directions: To get to Lido Key Beach from Sarasota take Rt.
 41 through the bay front/downtown area to the John Ringling Bridge.
 Go over the bridge (southwest) to St. Armand’s Circle and bear to the left around the Circle (west) toward Lido Key Beach.
 Turn left (south) on to Ben Franklin Drive and look for parking spots on the street or at the Lido Key Beach public parking lot, south on Ben Franklin Drive.
 If no parking is available, double back to St. Armand’s Key and look for free parking lots around the rear of the shops on St Armand’s Circle (look for the free parking signs around the Circle).